Question for Short Debate

 To make these drugs illegal and prevent others replacing them, the ACMD recommended that the whole chemical series be banned.
 However, many of this now illegal series are contained in current medicines and to get around this problem the Home Office exempted these and seven other medicines that would otherwise have become illegal.
-This exemption-based approach has, unfortunately, a fatal flaw: most, if not all, these drugs were derived from a chemical series that contain precursors from which other medicines might be developed.
+This exemption-based approach has, unfortunately, a fatal flaw: most, if not all, of these drugs were derived from a chemical series that contain precursors from which other medicines might be developed.
 Now these are illegal, and anyone caught supplying them is liable to up to 14 years in prison.
 These potential penalties will have a chilling, possibly fatal impact on pharmaceutical drug discovery in the UK, because complying with the regulations adds a vast cost burden to the pharmacology industry and to academic researchers.
 Dr Nutt found it concerning that the pharmaceutical experts on the ACMD did not appear to foresee this problem.
 Worse, it appears that the new regulations were not subject to proper consultation with the academic research community and the pharmaceutical industry.

 History suggests that earlier bans on synthetic cannabinoids had little effect on their use.
 I fear it is likely that this new law could fail in its primary objective and badly damage UK research.